laurakciic/hivetech-bootcamp-1/README.md

 # Java Bootcamp by HiveTech

-This bootcamp was held by the Croatian firm HiveTech and provides a comprehensive learning experience for those looking to enhance their Java programming skills.
+The bootcamp was held by the Croatian firm HiveTech and provides a comprehensive learning experience for those looking to enhance their Java programming skills.

 ## Topics
 ## Basic Java